mbustama/NuOscProbExact/README.md

 #### Three-neutrino oscillations

-As a first, trivial example, we pass `probabilities_3nu` an arbitrary Hamiltonian and baseline:
+As a first, trivial example, we pass an arbitrary Hamiltonian and baseline to `probabilities_3nu`:
 ```python
 import oscprob3nu